Yuxi104/Yuxi104.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Master student at the School of Artificial Intelligence and Robotics, Hunan University, advised by [Prof. Min Liu](https://robotics.hnu.edu.cn/info/1176/3087.htm) and [Prof. Yaonan Wang](https://robotics.hnu.edu.cn/info/1176/3098.htm).
+I am a Master student at the School of Artificial Intelligence and Robotics and the National Engineering Research Center for Robot Visual Perception and Control Technology, Hunan University, advised by [Prof. Min Liu](https://robotics.hnu.edu.cn/info/1176/3087.htm) and [Prof. Yaonan Wang](https://robotics.hnu.edu.cn/info/1176/3098.htm).
 Prior to this, I earned my B.Sc. degree from the Central South University of Forestry and Technology in 2023.

 ## research interests
 - Computer Vision